Sententiaregum/Sententiaregum/.github/CONTRIBUTING.md

 ---------------

 The pull request should have some content, too.
-You just need to tell what has changed.
+You just need to tell what has changed, but every PR has a default template which can be used for that.

-Please add:
-    ```Resolves #{issue}``` in every pull request.

-This is needed, so that waffle.io can attach the PR to the issue card.
+You don't need to worry about closing the ticket after that as the merger is responsible for that (by adding `resolves #{ticket nr}` to the merge commit for instance).

 __Note__: if you have fixed a bug that is not reported in the issue tracker, please add a detailed description how this bug was caused.

 #### Reviews

-If a line note is added, you should fix that.
-If there's a reason why that should not be fixed, please comment on the diff, too.
-If the review is ready and at least one collaborator or owner gave thumbs up, you should squash all of your commit into a big one.
+Every reviewer can tell whether or not a change is necessary before merging the PR.
+Everything should be fixed before a collaborator can merge.

 4) Tests
 --------